 Lon’s health was still pretty poor at this point.
 He couldn’t go very far without oxygen and how much he could do each day varied considerably.
 He was having a bad week leading up to the DC trip and hadn’t been able to get out and get the passport photos for Sean yet.
 The plan was to drive up to DC in plenty of time, get the photographs, and then go get the passport.
 To quote Rabbie Burns:

 Gang aft agley

-The morning of the trip to DC I had a meeting and set off to make my meeting confident Lon had his alarm set and would be on the road by the time I was out of my meeting.
+The morning of the trip to DC, I had a meeting.
+I set off to make my meeting confident Lon had his alarm set and would be on the road by the time I was out of my meeting.
 When the meeting was over I checked online and didn’t see anything to indicate Lon had been up and active.
-Yes we’re that geeky there are ways and means to tell if something seems out of place in our activity within the family.
+Yes, we’re that geeky there are ways and means to tell if something seems out of place in our activity within the family.
 I ran around to the house and found he was still asleep.
 I mentioned it was 3 hours to DC, right?
-The time was now 11am and they both had yet to wake up.
+The time was now 11am, and they both had yet to wake up.
 The 3 hours doesn’t include time to get in the city center and then there was still the question of the photograph.
 I was distraught.
 I couldn’t imagine going without Sean.
 We had never been apart for more than one night, never mind a whole week and at such an emotionally difficult time.

 After talking to Lon and Sean and assuring they were still on their way I called the lady in Robert Hurt’s office back and she got all my relevant details.
 She then told me to call her back if I had any concerns but reassured me she was already working on making this happen.
 The next few hours were pretty excruciating waiting to hear something from someone.
 I finally got a call somewhere between 4pm and 5pm.
 It was Lon and he told me he had bad news.
 My heart sank.
 After pausing he went on and told me that the passport office was closed when they got there and then paused again.
 I was trying to process that information when he went on to say and now the good news… jerk!